-Stroke is a largely preventable condition.
+Stroke is a largely preventable event.
 Many risks can be reduced by making lifestyle changes.

 However, some things that increase the risk of stroke cannot be changed, including:

-- Age – you are more likely to have a stroke if you are over 65 years old, although about one-quarter of strokes happen in younger people.
+- Age — you are more likely to have a stroke if you are over 65 years old, although about 1 in 4 strokes happen in younger people.

 - Family history — if a close relative (parent, grandparent, brother or sister) has had a stroke, your risk is likely to be higher.